How to Make Cannabis Coconut Oil?

 Never heard of it?
 Not trying to offend you, but you are probably a Boomer.
 Well, if you are part of Millennial or Gen Z, cannabis coconut oil probably is something that you are very familiar with.
 Even if you haven't tried it yet, you must have at least that one weird pal who's after this stuff.

 We highly appreciate our moms and grannies who are unapologetically winners in the recipes category.
 Still, when it comes to cannabis coconut oil, it is really the “thing” of this generation.
 The widespread use goes from rubbing it into sore muscles, mixing it into a pain-relieving CBD salve, and even exotic massages.
-And cooking with cannabis coconut oil is another chapter, whether it is experimenting with new vegan recipes or simply starting the day with a teaspoon of it in your coffee and smoothie.
-Keep scrolling to learn how to make cannabis coconut oil; you won’t regret it!
+And cooking with cannabis coconut oil is another chapter, whether it is experimenting with new vegan recipes or simply starting the day with a teaspoon of it in your coffee or smoothie.
+Keep scrolling to learn how to make cannabis coconut oil – you won’t regret it!

-How much is enough?
+How Much is Enough?

 Cannabis coconut oil is one of the easier cannabis-containing recipes to make.
 Once ready, you can use it as a beauty product or as a special cooking ingredient.

 First on the list is virgin or unrefined coconut oil.
 It's the most organic one.
-It will enchant you with the strong coconut smell; it is made of fresh coconuts and then cold-pressed, containing 63% MCTs (medium-chain triglycerides) and 50% lauric acid (with extraordinary medical qualities).
+It will enchant you with the strong coconut smell as it is made of fresh coconuts and then cold-pressed, and contains 63% MCTs (medium-chain triglycerides) and 50% lauric acid (with extraordinary medical qualities).
 On the other hand, refined coconut oil is made from dried coconuts with additional processing.
 In terms of content, it has the same values as the unrefined, only the smell is not that intense, which makes it more usable in basic recipes without the prevalent coco taste.
-The third type is MCT, which is, in essence, a saturated fat extracted from coconuts.
-The distinction from the previous two types is that the absorption and digestion in the body are significantly faster.
-The taste is very neutral, and the process for infusing MCT cannabis oil is the same as refined or unrefined coconut oil.
-Once again, do not overdo it with the MCT oil, particularly not with this type, unless you want some digestive tribulation.

-To decarboxylate or not?
+To Decarboxylate or Not?

-It depends on the effects that you want to achieve.
-One recommendation is to decarb the flower for extra flavor, but if you simply opt out doing this, just cook it a bit longer, approximately eight hours.
-On a side note, decarboxylation is a very useful process to master, so it's a pity to avoid it.
-Once you hone your skill on it, you can use it to prepare anything you like with weed, including regular oils, concentrates, and juice for vaping.
 The temperature is key with decarboxylation.
-You should control it, so it's not very high, to avoid damaging some plant material that is beneficial for your health.
-For instance, high temperatures, like keeping above 300 °F (148 °C), can annihilate stuff like terpenes.
+You should control it, so it's not very high, to avoid damaging certain plant compounds that are actually beneficial.
+For instance, high temperatures, like keeping above 300°F (148°C), can bleach out the terpenes.
 The freshness of the plant material you use is also a factor.
 Both coconut oil and strains should be high quality.
 If the cannabis flower is fresh and raw, CBDA or THCA will convert more firmly.
 You may choose between CBD or THC prevailing strains, depending on the potency you want to bring off.
-Every strain has a slightly varying decarboxylates temperature and a distinctive scale of cannabinoids and terpenes.
+Every strain has a slightly varying decarboxylate temperature and a distinctive scale of cannabinoids and terpenes.
 Always have in mind that lab-tested, organically grown trim or flower is the best choice.

 Your old student crockpot, perhaps a slow cooker, or any kind of instant pot will do the job, but if you have to choose, let that be good quality equipment with a digital thermometer that can help you throughout the cooking process.